What age range does the word “toddler” refer to?

 Option #2: Snail’s Pace Race

 Snail’s Pace Race is a simple game about rolling dice and taking turns moving as well as guessing and prediction.
-This best board game for preschoolers teaches color recognition, counting, and motor skills to toddlers and preschoolers.
+This option teaches color recognition, counting, and motor skills to toddlers and preschoolers.
 Up to six people can play this simple and fun game and it only takes 15 minutes to complete.
-Remember though that younger kids may have trouble moving the snails easily in this best family board game for toddlers.
+Remember though that younger kids may have trouble moving the snails easily in this game.

 Option #3: Hi Ho!
 Cherry-O